Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Meals:

-This is the toughest but most rewarding day of our trek as we cross Thorong La Pass.
+This is the toughest but most rewarding day of our trek as we cross Thorong La Pass, situated at 5,416 m.
 We start early to avoid strong winds and trek through snow-covered trails.
 The views from the top are breathtaking, with towering peaks all around.
 The descent to Muktinath is steep and long, but the sight of the sacred Muktinath Temple and surrounding villages is worth it.
 At the end of the day, we will rest in Muktinath, feeling proud of our accomplishments.

 Trek Time: